maoxiaofei2009/ImageWall/README.md

-Project made for **Best Code Challenge 3.0** (student competition in programming at [Faculty of Electrical Engineering and Computing @ Zagreb, Croatia](http://www.fer.unizg.hr/en)) according to competitions specifications in ~3 days.
+Project made for **Best Code Challenge 3.0** (student competition in programming at [Faculty of Electrical Engineering and Computing @ Zagreb, Croatia](http://www.fer.unizg.hr/en)) according to competitions specifications in ~3-4 days (official deadline was 10 days).
 The goal was to made the 'ImageWall' - think of it like the TwitterWall but with images.

 Every image can have description, tag and location and can be searched on specific tag.